adamsilver/fdpb/02-a-checkout-flow.md

 By default, radio buttons (and checkboxes) are rendered small.
 This makes them hard to click or tap, especially for people with motor impairments.

 We can increase the size using CSS.
 But this isn't as simple as it sounds.
-In “Making radio buttons and checkboxes easier to use”[^], Robin Whittleton explains that the way browsers respond to CSS differs.
+In “Making radio buttons and checkboxes easier to use”[^9], Robin Whittleton explains that the way browsers respond to CSS differs.

 Some browsers, such as Internet Explorer 8, won't apply size changes.
 But undesirably, space will be created around the radio button.
 Other browsers, such as FireFox on OS X (10.10), will increase the size but they will appear blurry.
 Finally, there are browsers that will apply the changes without making them blurry.

 Fortunately, a radio button's label acts as a proxy for the radio button itself.
 That is, when clicked, the radio button will become checked (or unchecked depending on state).
-But, unfortunately, most users don't realise they can do this[^gds?].
+But, unfortunately, many users don't realise they can do this[^10 expand and cite].
 This is hardly surprising because labels have very little to signify that clicking it would do anything different to regular copy.

 To give users a better chance, we can colour them grey and make them respond to the mouse on hover.
 However, even with these enhancements, some users may still be unaware.
-GDS's research showed this to be the case which is why they embarked upon custom radio button controls[^].
+GDS's research showed this to be the case which is why they embarked upon custom radio button controls.

 The problem with creating custom controls is that you have to reimplement all of the behaviour that is provided natively for free.
-This is very involved and despite GDS's in-depth attempts, they aren't without their problems[^radiobuttonissues].
+This is very involved and despite GDS's in-depth attempts, they aren't without their problems[^11].

 ## 5. Delivery Notes

 Imagine you're at work.
 You get a notification to say your item is being delivered.
 When you arrive home, instead of seeing the package, you see a delivery note saying it couldn't be delivered because it was too big to fit through the letter box.
 Frustrating.

 A delivery note, which you can provide at your discretion, stops this from happening.
 The delivery note tells the delivery person what to do if you're not home.
-Perhaps you'd prefer it to be left with a neighbour, or inside your recycle bin which Amazon[^] refers to as a “safe place.”
+Perhaps you'd prefer it to be left with a neighbour, or inside your recycle bin which Amazon refers to as a “safe place.”
 This, by the way, works surprisingly well.

 ![Delivery notes](./images/02/delivery-notes.png)